Nintendo to release Switch 2 this year, more details in April

 Nintendo has extended the lifecycle of the Switch, which launched in 2017, with hardware refreshes and hit games from franchises such as Super Mario and The Legend of Zelda.

-The company, whose shares have been boosted in anticipation of strong consumer demand for the new device, has said it expects to sell 12.5 million units of the ageing Switch console in the financial year ending March.
+The company has said it expects to sell 12.5 million units of the ageing Switch console in the financial year ending March.

 "The Switch 2 is poised to reinvigorate hardware sales," Jefferies analyst Atul Goyal wrote in a client note ahead of the announcement.